tendermint/tendermint/docs/running-in-production.rst

 We want skip_timeout_commit=false when there is economics on the line because proposers should wait to hear for more votes.
 But if you don't care about that and want the fastest consensus, you can skip it.
-So we will keep it false for the hub and as default, but for enterprise applications, no problem to set to true.
+It will be kept false by default for public deployments (e.g. `Cosmos Hub
+<https://cosmos.network/intro/hub>`__) while for enterprise applications,
+setting it to true is not a problem.

 - ``consensus.peer_gossip_sleep_duration``

-You can try to reduce the time node sleeps before checking if theres something to send its peers.
+You can try to reduce the time your node sleeps before checking if theres something to send its peers.

 - ``consensus.timeout_commit``